Art is everywhere, which could pose a problem if you want someone to notice yours.

 So, let’s get started.

 The Indian art market is valued at Rs.
-1400 crore and is slowly seeing a slow and steady growth despite a tipping economy.
+1400 crore and is slowly seeing steady growth despite a tipping economy.
 This is information to keep handy in case someone tells you this is a bad time to sell art online.

 Here’s how you can get started: